MartynoSiela/HotelTrivago/README.md

   - Room availability.
 Occupied rooms are listed with the guest name and surname
   - Room history and status.
 Each of the guest name and surname is listed together with the room status (available or occupied)

 I've chosen to implement a Web API to communicate with the program.
+Data is stored in H2 database as it is easy to use for a Java project.
 Because of the requirement to not use Spring Boot, I've chosen to use HttpServer as the starting point for the application.
 ## Setup
+To run the program, the `main` method from `HotelHttpServer` class in `server` package has to be run.
+This starts the program and makes `http://localhost:8000/` available as the starting point for the endpoints that are provided below.
 ## Endpoints
 For the program I've decided to create these endpoints:
 ### Create Reservation